WilliamMcRoberts/Web3TrustFundUI.BlazorServer/README.md

-# Web3TrustFundUI
+UI for Web 3 Trust Fund

-A .Net6 Blazor Server UI for Web3TrustFund using Syncfusion components and Twitter APIv2
+A .Net6 Blazor Server Web App using Syncfusion and the Twitter APIv2

 Logs Users In With Metamask: